 These instructions describe how to configure your system's Apache server to host HST Server's web UI.
 The Apache files might be located in different paths or your Apache server could require additional settings, depending on your operating system's distribution and configuration.

 Note: If HST Server and IBM Aspera Faspex versions 4.1.0 or newer are installed on the same computer, they cannot use the same Apache.

-- 1. Locate and open your Apache configuration file, usually called httpd.conf. - 2.
-Review the ServerName setting.
+1. Locate and open your Apache configuration file.